Hey, how's it going guys, this is Vapepenzone - Vapes Australia Online Vape Store again,

 f.
 Keep wraps intact

 Always make sure that the wraps of your batteries are in pristine condition.
 If you notice a nick on battery, it is safe to repack it.
 Battery bags are cheap and very easy to wear.
 If you do not have the packing materials, please visit your local vape store.
 In most stores, the battery works free and only takes a few minutes.
-Watch the Dash Vapes video on how to repack a battery quickly and effortlessly.

 g.
 Recycle old batteries